UPEISMCSCCC/Introduction/README.md

 - Java doesn't have the speed that C++ does, and in fact on kattis it's slower than python too.
 That said it does have a lot of good libraries and useful utilities, and since it's the language a lot of people learn data structures and algorithms in it can be useful to know.

 You don't need to learn another language immediately if you want to become a competitive programmer, but it can be useful to learn some later.

+*What Text editor / IDE should I use?*

+In online competitions or practice problems, you can use whatever text editor you want.
+Because you'll be writing one file most of the benefits an IDE provides don't come into play, so it's not a significant difference whichever you use.

+In in-person competitions, you often can't use your own computer so you'll usually only have vim, emacs, and simple editors like gedit.
+Sometimes an IDE will be provided, but you shouldn't be reliant on an IDE and should be able to work in a simple text editor for competitions that require it.